SerratedSharp/SerratedJQ/README.md

 Setup/Getting Started Video (includes Uno.Wasm.Bootstrap setup): https://www.youtube.com/watch?v=lyebV4v1T_A
 Code from Video: https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQGetStarted

 Add the package SerratedSharp.SerratedJQ.Lite to your WebAssembly project from the Nuget package manager.
-Currently you must check **Include prerelease** as only alpha versions are available.
 See above video for setting up Uno.Wasm.Bootstrap.

 ![image](https://user-images.githubusercontent.com/97156524/155268895-cef3df20-0a1d-4cfb-beaf-4d85c21e1474.png)

 ## Warning
-This is an experimental proof of concept and not appropriate for production use.

-~~Event handlers~~(Fixed in 0.0.1-alpha.5) and ManagedObjectAttach() potentially generate memory leaks due to shortcuts taken to pin managed objects referenced from DOM or javascript.
+ManagedObjectAttach() potentially generates memory leaks due to shortcuts taken to pin managed objects referenced from DOM or javascript.

+# Security Considerations

-Some methods could be vulnerable to XSS where uncleaned data originating from users is passed into library methods.
-Many methods internally generate and execute javascript or manipulate the DOM, and hardening has not been done to ensure parameters embedded in JS or HTML is appropriately cleaned/escaped.
-This would be equivalent to the risk posed by use of JS eval().
+The same security considerations when using JQuery apply when using this wrapper.
+Some JQuery methods could be vulnerable to XSS where uncleaned data originating from different users is passed into library methods.
+(This is not a unique risk to JQuery, and applies in some form to virtually all templating and UI frameworks where one might interpolate user data and content.)
+See Security Considerations in https://api.jquery.com/jquery.parsehtml/ and https://cheatsheetseries.owasp.org/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.html to understand the contexts where different sanitization must occur.
+Typically this means the appropriate encoding or escaping is applied to HTML or Javascript, depending on the context of where the user generated content is being interpolated.

+Demo videos may note security concerns in pre-release versions related to the interopt layer, and steps have since been taken to ensure parameters are appropriately encoded to prevent breakout of the parameter context.

 ## Release Notes

+### 0.0.2
+Appropriate encoding applied to ensure parameters used in the javascript interopt layer cannot break out of the parameter context.
+This addresses remaining security concerns regarding javascript generated in the interopt layer.

 ### 0.0.1-alpha.5